ni/nimi-python/CONTRIBUTING.md

 following installed:

 * [Python](https://www.python.org/downloads/)
-    - If you're on Windows (Not Windows Subsystem for Linux)
+    - If you're on Windows 10 (not [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about))
-        - Install at least one Python 3.x x64 - anything between 3.4 and 3.8 should work
+        - Install at least one 64-bit version of Python.
+The current supported versions are 3.6, 3.7 and 3.8
-        - Optional - 32 bit versions
+        - Optionally, install also a 32-bit version of Python
-        - Ensure pip support is installed for all versions
+        - Ensure pip support is installed for each version
-        - Install paths can either be in the appropriate Program Files for the bitness, or c:\pythonXY for 64 bit and c:\pythonXY-32 for 32 bit
-    - Add ``python Install Path`` and ``python Install Path``\Scripts to Windows path
+    - Add ``Python install path`` and ``python install path``\Scripts to Windows path
-    - Copy ``python Install Path``\python.exe to ``python Install Path``\python3.exe
+    - Copy ``Python install path``\python.exe to ``python install path``\python3.exe

 * [GNU Make](https://www.gnu.org/software/make/)
-    - If you're on Windows 10 (using Windows Subsystem for Linux)
+    - If you're using Windows Subsystem for Linux
         - Install and enable [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
-        - Install make

-                sudo apt-get install make
+        - Install make: ``sudo apt-get install make``

-    - If you're on Windows 7, 8 or 10 (not using WSL):
+    - If you're on Windows 10 (not using WSL):
         - [Install mingw (msys-base)](https://osdn.net/projects/mingw/).
-        - Add ``mingw Install Path``\msys\1.0\bin to Windows path.
+        - Add ``mingw install path``\msys\1.0\bin to Windows path.

     - If you're on macOS
         - Install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)